Table of Contents

 Blisters are dome-shaped or tense (bullae are flaccid in pemphigus vulgaris and rupture easily) and may have a diameter of many centimeters containing clear and sometimes hemorrhagic exudates.

 Blisters are symmetrically distributed and mostly involve the flexural aspects of the limbs and abdomen; they remain intact for several days.
 Erosion and yellowish or hemorrhagic crusts may develop following mechanical irritation.
 Oral mucosae are involved in 10-20% of the cases.
 Other mucosae are rarely involved.
 Lesions heal without scarring; however, erythema in the affected skin may persist for a long time.
-Nikolsky’s sign (refer to article on Pemphigus Vulgaris for more details) is negative in BP.
+Nikolsky’s sign (refer to the article on Pemphigus Vulgaris for more details) is negative in BP.
 However, a false Nikolsky’s sign may be elicitable.

 Clinical Variants of Bullous Pemphigoid